-Now that you know why it is important to get your car tested, here are some bonus tips that will help you get peace of mind.
+Now that you know why it is important to get your car serviced, here are some bonus tips that will help you get peace of mind.
 From knowing what documents you need for an annual MOT test to local MOT services, read on to find out more below.

 What Documents Do You Need For An Annual MOT Test?

 It is important to come prepared for an annual MOT test so here are the documents you need:

 -An appointment letter.